Welcome to Reception!

 Reading should be an active and exciting experience for children, both at home and in school.
 To enhance home school reading, each week two children, on a rota basis, will be picked to take home a wonderful story sack to use with the whole family.
 These sacks contain a number of colourfully visual resources such as puppets, backgrounds and games.
 We ask that you use this with your child/ family and take photographs as you enjoy the resources.
 Then your child can draw their favourite part of the story and even write about it!

-PE will take place on Monday and Thursday, so please ensure that full kit is in school in fully labelled with your child’s name.
+PE will take place on Thursday with Ms Murphy, so please ensure that full kit is in school in fully labelled with your child’s name.

 The children will learn outdoors in all-weather so please provide a named pair of wellington boots and a hooded coat.